Kd0ve/blog/content/post/thm-forensics/index.md

 ![Here is the output for running the shellbags plugin against the image](shellbags-output.png)

-So, it's not sorted, obviously, so I did the same command but had it output to a text document.
+It's not sorted, obviously, so I did the same command but had it output to a text document.
 I was hoping to be able to put it into an excel spreadsheet.
 The command I did was `vol.py -f victim.raw --profile=Win7SP1x64 shellbags > access.txt` (This took forever to run).

 I decided to look through the output manually and just parse it out since there weren't a whole lot, and I ended up finding the directory.
-It was **deleted_files**.

 ![Here is where I found the listing for the last accessed directory](shellbags-last-accessed.png)